-The GASB issued Statement #87, Leases, which is required to be implemented in 2021.
+The GASB issued Statement #87, Leases, which is required to be implemented in 2022.
 Management's current assessment is that this pronouncement will not have a significant impact on the Basic Financial Statements.

-The GASB issued Statement #89, Accounting for Interest Cost Incurred before the End of a Construction Period, which is required to be implemented in 2021.
+The GASB issued Statement #89, Accounting for Interest Cost Incurred before the End of a Construction Period, which is required to be implemented in 2022.
 Management's current assessment is that this pronouncement will not have a significant impact on the Basic Financial Statements.

-The GASB issued Statement #91, Conduit Debt Obligations - which is required to be implemented for reporting periods beginning after December 15, 2020.
+The GASB issued Statement #91, Conduit Debt Obligations - which is required to be implemented in 2023.
 Earlier application is encouraged.
-The primary objectives of this statement is to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures. .
+The primary objectives of this statement is to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
 Management's current assessment is that this pronouncement will not have a significant impact on the Basic Financial Statements.